 - Mashable’s Top 9 Sites To Bookmark For Your Career Search

-2. Because job search engines have such large databases and contain so many listings that are irrelevant to you that would take time to sort through, the best thing to do is to set up a personal search agent to do the hunting for you.
+2. Now that you’ve spent time above just exploring the Web, get efficient by setting up a personal job search agent to do the hunting for you.
 My favorite site for doing this is Indeed.com.
 Personal agents can email you when job postings are published that match specific criteria that you tell it.
 You can search by job title, keywords in the job description, and/or geography.
 Try experimenting with different searches to discover which criteria cause you to receive the best job postings for your needs.

 It is also a good idea to do a search using a term like…

 A search term using “careers” rather than “jobs” may give you more general career info than job listings but it might also lead you to additional good niche job search sites suggested in the content giving more general career advice.

 4. Set up a profile on LinkedIn and ask at least two colleagues to critique it for you.
 Then find at least three people who can give you excellent references on LinkedIn because recruiters tell me that they value more highly candidates who have at least three references on their profile.
 When you are creating your profile, make sure that you are clear in your career focus so that recruiters and hiring managers don’t have to guess what you can do and what you want.
 If you don’t know what you want to do, take a step back and figure it out before you try to launch a scattered job search campaign.